Google Ads for Pest Control Companies Australia | MarketInc

 The problem

-Budget consumed by DIY product searches
+Half the budget consumed by DIY product searches

 Every click landing on the homepage